Xanthomonas vasicola pv. vasculorum (bacterial leaf streak of corn)

 Seedborne AspectsTop of page

-Xvv was not detectable in a vast majority of field-collected seeds (Arias et al., 2018).
+Xvv was not detectable in the vast majority of field-collected seeds (Arias et al., 2018).
 However, the bacteria were detected on a few seeds from one site, and more research is needed to understand whether seeds carry a significant risk of disease transmission.
 1% sodium hypochlorite (bleach) was effective in decontaminating artificially infested seeds (Arias et al., 2019).

 Pathway CausesTop of page